djf0r7/cybersecuritybase-project/README.md

 Broken Authentication and Session Management

 Steps to reproduce:
-1. Run the project in for example Netbeans
+1. Run the project in for example Netbeans or IntelliJ
 2. Go to http://localhost:8080
 3. Sign in with username "ted" and password "ted" and click Login button
 4. In the "form" page click reset password